pablogcardoso/PixiJsSeedBasic/README.md

 # PixiJsSeed#
 Basic structure for PixiJs project with phisycs
 ## Specs
-- Use Angular 4.x or leter
+- Use Pixi 4.x or leter
 - Need Nodejs 6.x or leter